gbif/collections-duplicates/README.md

 # Project: Collections registry (GRSciColl) duplicate removal

 Project that retrieves collections duplicates from the registry API and creates Github issues to handle each duplicate group separately.

+[GRSciColl](https://www.gbif.org/grscicoll) contains inherited data compiled from different sources and has historically grown.
+This generated a number of overlaps and duplicates.
+We now ask for help to the community to review and clean those duplicates.

 The first round of issue generated correspond to institutions that have the same name and are located in the same city: https://github.com/gbif/collections-duplicates/issues/192

 # How can you help?